 - Ask students questions that prompt them to summarize the text.

-- Challenge students to make inferences about the text.
+- Challenge students to make predictions or inferences about the text.

-- Move through the text paragraph-by-paragraph to identify the purpose of particular sections or sentences.
+- Move through the text paragraph-by-paragraph to identify the purpose of certain sentences or sections.

-- Encourage them to evaluate the text as a whole by writing a title or suggesting how they would summarize it in a single sentence.
+- Encourage students to evaluate the text as a whole by suggesting a title for the selection.

-There are a number of project-based assessments and engaging lessons that you can use to practice for the OSSLT.
-You can start with a mandated task and utilize backward design to scaffold the necessary skills.
+There are a number of engaging lessons and project-based assessments that you can use to practice for the OSSLT.
+You can start with a mandated task and utilize backward design to work on the skills necessary for students to be successful on the OSSLT.

 One major assessment in the OSSLT involves reading real-life narratives.
 This narrative unit includes everything you need to build foundational literacy skills for real-life narratives.
 Students can demonstrate these skills by completing the Community Interview Project, a project-based assessment inspired by the iconic Humans of New York.
 They can also apply these skills to post-secondary pathways by practicing writing cover letters.

 Another major assessment on the Ontario Literacy Test involves writing an opinion essay.
 This essay must express an opinion and use different forms of evidence to support the main idea of each body paragraph.
-This main idea and supporting details mini-unit scaffolds the development of main ideas.
-Students can also apply this knowledge to engaging activities like a Lincoln-Douglas Debate.
+This main idea and supporting details mini-unit teaches students how to develop main ideas.
+Students can also apply this knowledge to peer-based learning activities like a Lincoln-Douglas Debate.

-This nonfiction writing bundle also scaffolds the skills necessary to summarize an informational text.
-Students will also learn to identify informational texts and differentiate them from other forms of writing.
+This nonfiction writing bundle also builds the skills necessary to interpret an informational text.
+Students will learn to identify informational texts and differentiate them from other forms of writing.
 This will prepare them to write their own informational paragraphs.

 Finally, focussing on reading comprehension will also sharpen essential literacy skills for Ontario students.
 The more practice students have with different types of texts, the more prepared they will be to interpret these texts on the Ontario Literacy Test.
 This reading comprehension unit focuses on making inferences, making predictions, and summarizing several different forms of texts.

-Another option is to complete the Ontario Secondary School Literacy Course, also known as the OSSLC or OLC4O.
-This course assesses the same skills as the EQAO exam, meaning that if students pass the course, they meet the requirements to graduate high school.
+Another option is to complete the Ontario Secondary School Literacy Course, also known as the OSSLC or OLC.
+This course assesses the same skills evaluated on the EQAO exam, meaning that if students pass the course, they meet the requirements to graduate high school.

 The Ontario Literacy Course includes mandated tasks that are outlined in the Ontario Curriculum.
 Students can complete assignments and activities that align with these mandated tasks in order to develop a literacy portfolio.